jurgob/conversation-api-function/README.md

 now you need to configure the .env file. you can run:

 `npm run first_config <API_KEY> <API_SECRET> <NEXMO_LVN> <APP_NAME>`

-where to find those value?
+you can find those values here:
  - <API_KEY>, <API_SECRET>: go there https://dashboard.nexmo.com/voice/create-application
- - NEXMO_LVN:  this is the one you boughth there: https://dashboard.nexmo.com/buy-numbers
+ - <NEXMO_LVN>:  this is the one you boughth there: https://dashboard.nexmo.com/buy-numbers
  - APP_NAME: you can put any string you want there

 `npm run first_config a508b666 6ea37679e0d6a666 447520660591 vapi_ivr_hello_world`